-This function generates predictions for merMod
+This function generates predictions for merMod models, but

 with the ability to get standard errors as well.